ninjaframework/ninja/ninja-core/src/site/markdown/introduction.md

 -----------

 It is a really stupid idea writing your own framework.
 It is even more stupid writing your own web framework.
 Did you know that even Java's binary search contained a bug until 2006?
 Even with binary search being invented 50 years earlier.
-And how many bugs do you think a new web framework will contain?
+Knowing that - how many bugs do you think a new web framework will contain?

 Well.
 Most probably many.